opiproject/lab/Documentation/Auto_install_ubuntu_iso.md

 wget https://releases.ubuntu.com/jammy/ubuntu-22.04.5-live-server-amd64.iso
 ```

-From here on stay in the iso_files directory for all the rest of the commands.

 ### Step 2: Extract the ISO contents

 Use 7z to unpack the ISO.
 It will extract MBR and EFI partition images automatically.